Tina Bell

 Tina Marie Bell (February 5, 1957 – c.
-October 10, 2012) was an American singer, songwriter and front woman of the Seattle-based band Bam Bam.
-The band with Bell was considered one of the founders of the grunge music scene.
-Bell is considered an early grunge pioneer and dubbed as "the Godmother of Grunge" and "queen of Grunge".
+October 10, 2012) was an American singer and songwriter, the front woman of the Seattle-based rock band Bam Bam.
+The band with Bell is considered one of the originators of the grunge music scene.
+Bell is considered an early grunge pioneer and was posthumously dubbed as "the Godmother of Grunge" and "Queen of Grunge".

 Early life

 Bell was born and raised in Seattle, Washington.
 She was the third of 10 siblings and the oldest daughter.
 She got her start as a singer by singing at the Mount Zion Baptist Church in Seattle, and her first experience on stage was performing with the Langston Hughes Theater, also in Seattle.